rschellius/spring-mvc-library/README.md

 About
 -------------
-This is a worked example of a library case that is used at Avans Hogeschool in Breda, Netherlands.
+This is a worked example of a library case that is used at [Avans Hogeschool](http://www.avans.nl) in Breda, Netherlands.
+Some of the content in the app is in Dutch.

 It uses the following technologies:

 - Spring Boot MVC with Maven and Spring IO
 - Thymeleaf templating engine with Java 8 Time (Java8TimeDialect)